The FPIC-360° tool is a rights-based approach to multi-party engagement.

 What is the FPIC-360° Tool?

-The FPIC-360° Tool by Equitable Origin is a digital Tool and training program that supports equitable, transparent, and verifiable Free, Prior, and Informed Consent (FPIC) processes.
+The FPIC-360° Tool by Equitable Origin is a digital Tool and training program that supports more-equitable, transparent, and verifiable Free, Prior, and Informed Consent (FPIC) processes.
 It is a process for collaboratively monitoring and verifying that energy and resource development decisions meet international best practice.
 The Tool is anchored in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), International Labour Organization (ILO) 169, and international good practice.
 It is based on the understanding that FPIC can only be implemented and monitored responsibly if Traditional Rightsholders have full participation in, and co-ownership of the process.
+It means that Indigenous Peoples have the right to give or withhold consent.
 The FPIC-360° tool seeks to enable assurance and provide greater accountability in energy and resource development decisions, formalized in tools and supported with training.

 “The FPIC-360° Tool [is]... for use by all parties in monitoring the compliance of the project with the principles and requirements of FPIC…while facilitating dialogue between indigenous communities and project developers.”